infinitive and gerund

 She admitted telling him.
 Did you escape writing the test?
 I don't want to risk coming late.

-4. The expressions and phrasal verbs followed by gerund:
+4. Expressions and phrasal verbs followed by gerund:

 be against, be interested in, can't stand, can't help, care for, give up, look forward to, it's no use/good, it's worth